uncms-dev/uncms/docs/README.md

 # UnCMS documentation

 UnCMS is a collection of Django extensions that add content-management facilities to Django projects.
-It is not a CMS, but rather a toolkit that will help you build one.
+It is not a CMS, but rather a toolkit that will help you build one, with an emphasis on speed, simplicity, and familiarity.

 ## Requirements